 Biodiversity Improvements at Longstone Avenue Open Space

-Trees for Cities and Brent Council are working with local residents to increase planting in Longstone Avenue Open Space, including new hedges and trees.
-This forms part of the delivery of the Church End and Roundwood Green Corridors, and builds on the recently planted community orchard in the space.
+Trees for Cities and Brent Council worked with local residents to increase planting in Longstone Avenue Open Space, including new hedges and trees.
+This formed part of the delivery of the Church End and Roundwood Green Corridors, and built on the recently planted community orchard in the space.

-We will be running a Family Tree Walk from Longstone Avenue Open Space, Chadwick Road, London NW10 4XH on Wednesday 16th July 2025 from 3.45pm to 5.00pm.
-Complete the form below to sign up to the event.
+We will be hosting a Mulch and Maintenance Session for the trees at Longstone Avenue Open Space, Chadwick Road, London NW10 4XH on Wednesday 10th June 2026 from 10.30am to 1pm.
+Email community@treesforcities.org to sign up to the event.

-This is a free and accessible event for all ages.
+This is a free and accessible event for all ages, and you are welcome to come and go any time during the session that suits you.
 If you have any specific needs or questions around accessibility at this event please contact community@treesforcities.org.

 Thank you for planting trees with us!

 As part of the project, we organised 7 tree planting workshops with local schools and held a Community Tree Planting Day in February 2025.
+In July 2025 we also ran 2 biodiversity workshops with local schools and led a Family Tree Walk for local residents to learn more about the trees in the space.
 Over 78 adults and 143 children planted trees to help improve this space for the local community.
 Brent Council and Trees for Cities are continuing to work together to involve residents in the after care of this space.

 Interested in getting involved?
 Please contact community@treesforcities.org to find out more.
 For wider updates on walking, cycling and greening projects happening in the neighbourhood and borough, sign up to the Council’s Brent Environmental Network Newsletter at https://www.brent.gov.uk/neighbourhoods-and-communities/community-priorities/climate-emergency/supporting-communities/brent-environmental-network